BenjaminHabert/fluotracker/README.md

 # open the file notebooks/2018-02-10_refactoring_code_as_functions.ipynb
 # run the notebook.
 If everything runs smoothly you should be all set!
 ```

+## Editor setup

+Use what you want as an editor.
+We suggest using [atom](https://atom.io/) with the following packages:
+    - linter-pep8
+    - python-indent
+    - kite plugin (requires installation of [kite](http://help.kite.com/article/53-quickstart)).
+    This provides code completion!
+You can configure kite itself to whitelist the repository
+    (which allows code inspection not only for basic python packages but also modules degined here)
+    - minimap

+Make sure to configure your editor to use **4-spaces indentation** and not tabs!

 # Conventions